-6. Non-Supplanting Attestations (attachment using the AHW-provided form accessible from the Forms section of the funding opportunities page on the AHW website) Non-supplanting attestations are used to identify existing or available funding for the proposed project and to determine whether such existing or available funding would be replaced with financial support by AHW funds.
+6. Non-Supplanting Attestations (attachment using the AHW-provided form accessible on the funding opportunities page on the AHW website)

+Non-supplanting attestations are used to identify existing or available funding for the proposed project and to determine whether such existing or available funding would be replaced with financial support by AHW funds.
 A separate non-supplanting attestation form must be completed by all key project partners, including:

-- Primary community partner organization

-- MCW PI

-- Any additional project partners labeled as investigators within the application
+- Primary community partner organization - Any additional project partners labeled as investigators within the application